sa-nouri/ms-selectivity-feature/README.md

 2. **Environment Setup**:
    - Python: Ensure Python 3.11.7 is installed.
 Install required libraries using `pip install -r requirements.txt`.
-   - MATLAB: Ensure MATLAB is installed with the necessary toolboxes for data analysis.

 ## Contributing